Abdul-AA/Drug-Sentiment-Analysis/README.md

 ## Project Overview

-The goal of this project was to explore the sentiments and topics discussed in birth control drug reviews.
+The goal of this project is to explore the sentiments and topics discussed in birth control drug reviews.
 Initially, the plan was to scrape data directly from drugs.com.
 However, a pre-scraped dataset from UCI ML ([Drug Review Dataset](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com)) was found, which was sufficient for exploratory analysis and proof of concept.
 The project methodology includes:

 1. **Data Acquisition**: Utilizing the existing dataset.
 2. **Sentiment Analysis**: Analyzing the sentiment of reviews using a fine-tuned DistilBERT model.